jimbro1000/DragonRevX4KSEdition/README.md

 If you want to help please get in touch first to keep the work flow consistent and to avoid potentially disasterous conflicts

+Currently the project needs review of the schematics prior to build, and a rewrite of the samX4 VHDL and GAL16V8 logic that drives the cartridge ports